snowplow/documentation/docs/destinations/forwarding-events/snowbridge/testing/index.md

 `docker run snowplow/snowbridge:${versions.snowbridge}`
 }</CodeBlock>

-The default configuration for Snowbridge already uses the `stdin` source and the `stdout` target.
+The default configuration for Snowbridge uses the `stdin` source and the `stdout` target.
 So, to test sending data through with no transformations, we can run the following command (where `data.tsv` is a file with Snowplow events in TSV format):

 <CodeBlock language="bash">{
 `cat data.tsv | docker run -i snowplow/snowbridge:${versions.snowbridge}`